johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * If the console output looks much like the above then you are able to connect with the Tangle through healthy node you found.

 #### Check Your Balance at Address a0
-* Lets see if the IOTAs you sent from your Binance account to address a0 was actually transfered to your account.
+* Lets see if the IOTAs you sent from your Binance account to address a0 was actually transferred to your account.
 * Using your favorite text editor, open the script called `40-check-balance.js` in the **Console-Wallet** directory.
 * The contents of the file will be as shown in the code block below.
 * There are two lines in this file that you must change.
 Don't get them confused.